MikeKovarik/exifr/README.md

 * Browser: Blob can go up to 10ms on average.
 * Browser: \<img> with Object URL as a src varies between 5ms to 30ms
 * Drag-n-dropping gallery of 90 images took 160ms to load, parse and create exif objects.
 Extracting GPS data and logging it to console took another 60ms (220ms all together).
 * Phones are significantly slower.
 Usually 40-150ms per photo.
 This is seriously impacted by loading the photo into browser, not so much of a parsing problem.
-But real world photo-to-exif time can be as slow as 150ms.
+But real-world photo-to-exif time can be as slow as 150ms.

 ## TODOs and Future ideas
-The library is already production ready and battle tested, but there's always room for improvement
+The library is already production ready and battle-tested, but there's always room for improvement

 * [ ] API for providing custom XML parser
 * [ ] modularizing the library